 1980 – Coming of Age

-The PDF contains extracts from the Report to the Director-General on Principals Councils in NSW
+The PDF includes extracts from the Report to the Director-General on Principals Councils in NSW

 1981 – The Impact of Powerful New Bodies

-The PDF contains extracts from the Report from the Select Committee of the Legislative Assembly upon the School Certificate
+The PDF includes extracts from the Report from the Select Committee of the Legislative Assembly upon the School Certificate

 1982 to 1986

 Key issues in 1982: EEO and changes to transfers/promotions; HSC course review.
 Unsupervised classes.

 Key issues in 1983: The Swan/McKinnon Report; Curriculum restructuring; Staffing.

 Key issues in 1984: The Participation and Equity Program; Role of the Principal; A new staffing formula.

 The PDF includes extracts from Executive Restructuring in New South Wales High Schools